pajaz/DataSecurityCourse2022/Homework/Lesson3.md

 # Tricks, Tips and Playbooks

+**ATTN**
+Been sick since last Thursday so progress has been stunted.
+Finished the WebGoat assignments this morning, took around 2 hours.
+The articles will require more time.
+Last Wednesday I read them for 3+ hours and only got to about the **halfway point** of the Mitre 2022 tactics and that's without even looking at the sub-techniques.
+Will try to finish reading and summarizing this evening (depending on health.)
+**ATTN**

 * z) Read and summarize (This subtask z does not require tests with a computer.
 Some bullets per article is enough for your summary, feel free to write more if you like)
   + Mitre 2022: ATT&CK Enterprise Matrix
         - Give examples of a single, easy technique in each tactic.
 Which is the easiest?